AHFERREIRA/adordd/README.md

 # adordd
 adordd for (x)Harbour

+15.05.15

+Transactions enabled
+Use
+ADOBEGINTRANS()

+ADOCOMMITTRANS()

+ADOROLLBACKTRANS()

+Still problems with some browses where the order is by field date type

+DBEVAL still didnt solve performance problem its too slow!

+Im only trying it with MYSql.

+ADORDD its ready!
+Read Important Notes below.

 14.05.15

 APPEND FROM and COPY TO done!
 Only for database type dindt test it for Delimiter,SDF, etc. We dont need it.